 Where to go in Greenland

-Greenland is the world's largest island and it stretches more than 3,000 km from south to north.
-From a tourist point of view you can divide Greenland into four sections:
+Greenland is the world's largest island and it stretches over more than 3,000 km from north to south.
+From a tourist point of view you can divide Greenland into four sections

 The remote East Greenland

-This is the “backside” of Greenland where few people live and few tourists visit every year.
-However East Greenland offers some of the most beautiful nature of Greenland – and perhaps the world.
+This is the rural isolated side of Greenland where few people live and few tourists visit every year.
+However, East Greenland offers some of the most beautiful nature seen in Greenland – and perhaps in the world.

 West Greenland – Disco Bay, the most popular tourist area in Greenland

-The west coast of Greenland and especially the area north of the Polar Circle are easy accessible, very beautiful and very popular for Greenland travellers.
-This is the place where you find huge icebergs, calving glaciers, the Inland Ice Cap, sledge dogs and dog sledding.
+The west coast of Greenland and especially the area north of the Arctic Circle are easily accessible, very beautiful and very popular for Greenland travellers.
+This is the place where you find enormous icebergs, calving glaciers, the Inland Ice Cap, sled dogs and dogsledding activities.

-55,000 inhabitants live in Greenland and ca. 15,000 live in the capitol, Nuuk, in mid Greenland.
-Nuuk is a modern town surrounded by beautiful nature, high mountains and fiords.
-Nuuk is a great place for whale spotting.
-Many historical sights can be visited in Nuuk.
+55,000 inhabitants live in Greenland and app.
+15,000 live in the capital of Nuuk, located in Mid-Greenland.
+Nuuk is a modern town surrounded by beautiful nature, high mountains and fjords.
+It is a great place for whale spotting and many historical sights can be visited here.

-The southern part of Greenland is greener than the rest of Greenland.
-The Vikings came to south Greenland and thus named the island Greenland.
-However though southern Greenland is Green the Inland Ice Cap is close to the coast and is easily reached by feet or by boat.
-Distances between towns are smaller in South Greenland, so you can go by boat from place to place in shorter time than goes for the rest of Greenland.
+The southern part of Greenland is greener than the rest of the island and thus the Vikings named the island Greenland.
+The Ice Cap is close to the coast and is easily reached on foot or by boat.
+Distances are shorter in South Greenland which makes travelling by boat quicker, compared to other places in Greenland.